preminwza007/CarMB_frontend/README.md

-# CarMB_frontend — main.py overview
+# Project_frontend-Backend — main.py overview

 This repository contains a FastAPI-based streaming server used to receive images from a Raspberry Pi, run a lightweight YOLO object detector, and forward processed frames to browser clients over WebSockets.